hybridgroup/cylon-sphero-ble/README.markdown

   }
 }).start();
 ```
+## Connecting

-Explain how to connect from the computer to the device here...
+Explain how to connect from the computer to the Ollie...

+## Contributing

 * All patches must be provided under the Apache 2.0 License
 * Please use the -s option in git to "sign off" that the commit is your work and you are providing it under the Apache 2.0 License